turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

 source set.
 The user does not need to know Culture Mechanics terminology.
 Infer likely concepts from the problem as described, then verify them against the source.

-The six semantic documents named below are authoritative for this project.
+The seven semantic documents named below are authoritative for this project.
 Their definitions and distinctions override this compressed guide.
 Culture Mechanics and its extensions are proposed by this project; do not present them as disciplinary consensus.
 Keep claims made by the framework distinct from external evidence and